gettosan/alpenglow-formal-verification/README.md

 ## Technical Highlights

 ### Verification Tools

+The following tools are used for formal verification:

 - **TLC Model Checker** v2.19 (exhaustive verification)
 - **TLAPS** (Temporal Logic of Actions Proof System)
 - **Monte Carlo simulation** (statistical validation)

+All tools are integrated into the verification workflow.

 ### Achievements

+The verification effort has achieved the following milestones:

 - **Zero protocol vulnerabilities** discovered
 - **100% test suite success** (19/19 tests passing)
 - **Complete TLA+ specification parsing** (12/12 files)
 - **Production-scale validation** (up to 1000 nodes)
 - **Maximum parallelization** (12-core CPU utilization)

+These achievements demonstrate the robustness and scalability of the Alpenglow consensus protocol.

 ## Documentation

+Comprehensive documentation is available for this project:

 - **[Verification Results](VERIFICATION_RESULTS.md)** - Comprehensive results and metrics
 - **[Technical Report](docs/technical-report.md)** - Detailed methodology and findings

+Both documents provide in-depth analysis of the verification process and results.

 ## Development Status

+The project has reached production-ready status with the following completion metrics:

 - Complete TLA+ specifications for all components (12/12 files parsing)
 - Exhaustive verification (small networks, 3/3 tests passing)